Frequently Asked Questions

 We stock only the most common prescriptions needed by our patients.
 However, we are happy to special order a prescription for you for pick-up in usually 1-2 days.
 Our Pharmacy staff can assist you with this.

 I had a reaction to the medication prescribed, can I return it to the pharmacy for credit?

 Florida Law prevents us from reissuing any medication that was previously dispensed to a patient since we cannot guarantee that it had been properly stored or is not contaminated.
-Therefore, we cannot issue credit for medications returned to the pharmacy, however, there is a secure drug disposal box located in the Main Pharmacy within the Health Center, as well as the Student Union, where you can properly dispose of any unwanted medications.
+Therefore, we cannot issue credit for medications returned to the pharmacy, however, there is a secure drug disposal box located in the UCF Pharmacy within the Health Center, as well as the Student Union, where you can properly dispose of any unwanted medications.

 How do I dispose of medication I no longer need?

 Bring any unwanted medications to the secure Drug Take Back box located in the Pharmacy or Student Union.
 The service is anonymous and accepts everything except liquids and creams.
 The drugs are then safely disposed of (incinerated).